ErasmusJW/cc-trophy/README.md

 ## Quickstart guide

 1. Power on the device via a USB cable.
-2. Connect to the ESP32 access point called "CC Trophy" to set up an internet connection.
+2. Use a PC to connect to the ESP32 access point called "CC Trophy" to set up an internet connection.
 3. Navigate to 192.168.8.1 in your browser to get to the WiFi Configuration UI.
 4. Select your WiFi network and enter your password.
    - You can choose to save this information to skip the WiFI setup next time it boots. (recommended, but optional)